ignatiusmb/mauss.dev/workspace/content/routes/posts/strength-from-within/+article.md

 24 karat is the measure of pure gold. it's valued for its 99.9% purity, but this very purity makes it incredibly soft — too soft for most practical use. to gain strength and durability, it must be alloyed with other metals. similarly, i've come to see life in the same way...

+> this reflection arrives after two orbits. i deliberately skipped last year's 'orbit', choosing instead to be fully present and enjoy the day for myself, disconnected from any device and external distractions. this year, i've returned and eager to share my thoughts once again.

 ## happiness

 if i find myself stripped of everything, who would i be then? in that stark emptiness, all i have left is myself. everything external is but a complement to who i am, none of which is a part of my core being. no amount of possessions can ever fill the void within, and no amount of validation from others can make me love myself more. the core isn't defined by what i own or how others see me, nothing outside can complete me, because i am already whole to begin with.